Southampton Airport Taxi and Transfer Services

 Many firms welcome account holders, subject to satisfactory background checks.
 This can be very useful for businesses and for frequent leisure travellers.

-Southampton Council license two types of vehicle: Hackney Carriages (or taxis as they are more commonly known) which are predominantly white, and Private Hire vehicles (or mini cabs) which can be any colour other than white.
+Southampton Council license two types of vehicle: Hackney Carriages (or taxis as they are more commonly known) which are predominantly white, and Private Hire vehicles (or minicabs) which can be any colour other than white.
 Both will display a windscreen badge and rear plate badge.
 Both categories of vehicles have to undergo certain checks as to their roadworthiness and all drivers have to be CRB checked.
 Minicabs must be pre-booked.

-There is no official meeting point at Southampton, although popular unofficial points include the Airport Help point, the Tourist Information point and the Aura cafe.
+There is no official meeting point at Southampton, although popular unofficial points include the Airport Help point, the Tourist Information Point and the Aura cafe.

 Bournemouth not only has 7 miles of sandy beaches but is also now a popular destination for hen and stag weekends – the south of England’s answer to Ibiza!
-Apart from the bars and clubs it also offers attractions such as paintball, quad biking and go karting.
-The 33 mile trip from Southampton airport will take around 45 minutes.
+Apart from the bars and clubs it also offers attractions such as paintball, quad biking and go-karting.
+The 33 mile trip from Southampton Airport will take around 45 minutes.